-With regular Jira you can do “some”, or “limited” resource capacity planning.
+With regular Jira, you can do “some”, or “limited” resource capacity planning.
 What is capacity of an individual, team, machine?
-Why to plan it in the first place?
+Why plan it in the first place?
 When the regular Jira is enough and when you’ll want to get some resource planning plugin?
 Do you need to take skills into consideration?

 Two reasons why capacity planning is important